Mentoring Program

 Meet the Experts session

-All young investigator fellows, other students/post-docs attending the conference, and three volunteer mentors who will serve as moderators will join the Frontiers in Aphasia seminar speakers as part of an Equity in Science panel session.
-Experts will be asked to talk about their academic/professional journey and important issues related to equity in science.
-Mentees are required to attend this session.
+All young investigator fellows, other students/post-docs attending the conference, and three volunteer mentors who will serve as moderators will join the Frontiers in Aphasia seminar speakers as part of the "Success in Science and Academia" panel discussion.
+This informal panel discussion will cover topics such as using AI in the publication process and academic trajectories.
+Mentees are required to attend this discussion.

 Application Procedures

-3. Notifications for acceptances will sent out along with the notifications for abstract submissions.
+3. Notifications for acceptances will be sent out along with the notifications for abstract submissions.